 Kanwal traveled to the Himalayan mountains of Pakistan as a science student and gathered useful information about the valuable vegetation.

-Any Scientific field trip is actually a practical research work on wildlife in the wild natural environment that is carried out by students and teachers collectively or through a research team.
-Like every year, a plant field trip organized in 2010 by the MSc Botany Department of Islamia University Bahawalpur.
+Any Scientific field trip is a practical research work on wildlife in the wild natural environment that is carried out by students and teachers collectively or through a research team.
+Like every year, a plant field trip was organized in 2010 by the MSc Botany Department of Islamia University Bahawalpur.
 Such field trip is an essential requirement of the curriculum so that science students can do practical activities besides theoretical studies.

 A group of 30 students was accompanied by prof. Sajeel Ismail Shah, prof. Farooq Inam, prof. Faisal and a chaperone Sohail of the botany department, on arrival in Islamabad, two more teachers, prof. Younis and Prof. Farrukh joined us.
 The purpose of this plant field trip was to study and collect the valuable plants found in moist temperate forests of the Himalayan Mountains of Pakistan thus to see which species of plants are becoming extinct in these forests. we are still unaware of the importance of green life, if we realize its value we will never destroy forests as badly as we are doing.